sanggusti/oss-enterprise/ISSUE_TEMPLATE/new-release.md

 Title: Release *****/REPO

-I'm going to share [REPO name](REPO link) with the world, but before I do, I want to make sure:
+I'm going to share [oss-enterprise](github.com/sanggusti/oss-enterprise) with the world, but before I do, I want to make sure:

 ## Coordination